Microsoft Power Apps pay-as-you-go (PAYG) pricing model

 2. Dataverse PAYG

-You get 1GB of database storage and 1GB of log storage included with each linked environment.
-Use over the free amount is charged at:
+For the Power Apps PAYG model, you get 1GB of database storage and 1GB of log storage included with each linked environment.
+Use beyond the free amount is charged at:

 • Database – $48 per GB per month